A county that spans a river, lakes, and part of the Atlantic, Kerry offers its visitors a diverse range of things to do and places to see.

 The region is also steeped in folklore as evidenced by the many evocative place names such as Mam na Gearran (the mountain pass of the female hogs).

 Once hailed by the National Geographic as the most beautiful place on earth, the Dingle Peninsula stretches from Tralee to Slea Head and looks west upon the famed Blasket Islands.

 It was often referred to as the last parish until the New World, and home to a number of rural Ireland’s most famous landmarks such as the Gallarus Castle and Oratory.

 A must visit that should be on top of your things to do in Kerry, Dingle has something for every type of tourist – whether you’re the kind who loves to be in the water, or long scenic drives, impressive architecture, and even instant history lessons.

-When in Dingle, make sure you take the Slea Head Drive, visit one of those dual-use pubs (think hardware store or bicycle rental shop and watering hole), check out an impressive local cheese store, try the famous Murphy’s Ice Cream and of course, look for Dingle’s famous non-human resident: Fungie the Dolphin who lives in the harbour.
+When in Dingle, make sure you take the Slea Head Drive, visit one of those dual-use pubs (think hardware store or bicycle rental shop and watering hole), check out an impressive local cheese store, try the famous Murphy’s Ice Cream, and of course, look for Dingle’s famous non-human resident: Fungie the Dolphin who lives in the harbor.